 These days, fire pits come in four basic types: wood-burning, natural gas (NG), liquid propane (LPG), and ethanol (alcohol).
-Wood-burning, is of course, the original and is often quite simply, either an open pit or vessel that you can light a fire in it.
-Though beautiful, raw and authentic, wood-burning brings with it smoke, floating embers, and ash, which in some settings, translates into nuisance, pollution, mess and even danger.
-In most urban settings, wood-burning fire pits are not an option, not just for the sake of your neighbours, but due to restrictive by-laws.
+Wood burning, is, of course, the original and is often quite simply, either an open pit or vessel that you can light a fire in it.
+Though beautiful, raw, and authentic, wood-burning brings with its smoke, floating embers, and ash, which in some settings, translates into a nuisance, pollution, mess, and even danger.
+In most urban settings, wood-burning fire pits are not an option, not just for the sake of your neighbors, but due to restrictive by-laws.
 This, of course, does not stop many people from trying.

 A more sensible and sensitive option for fueling a fire pit in the city is one of the latter fuels above.
 The first two are quite similar: natural gas and propane.
 I will discuss the third, ethanol, in a later post.

-Propane is also a gas at average temperatures, but it becomes liquid at a relatively moderate pressure.
+Propane is also gas at average temperatures, but it becomes liquid at relatively moderate pressure.
 This means that it can be stored and transported in tanks fairly easily.
-Its boiling point at -42° C means that instantly becomes a gas as soon as it released from the tank.
-This makes it ideal for fire pit or barbecue applications where a tanked product must be used.
+Its boiling point at -42° C means that instantly becomes a gas as soon as it is released from the tank.
+This makes it ideal for a fire pit or barbecue application where a tanked product must be used.
 Interestingly, propane is a by-product of natural gas processing and petroleum refinement.
-Propane is more dense than air, which means it will sink to the ground when released.
+Propane is denser than air, which means it will sink to the ground when released.
 This can pose a safety risk where there is not adequate ventilation and airflow.
-Like natural gas, the odour is added for safety.
+Like natural gas, the odor is added for safety.